Californians line up to legally buy recreational pot

 The California industry is forecast to reach $7 billion in a few years, more than the $6.6 billion of the entire legal cannabis market in the United States in 2016, according to New Frontier Data.

-Legalizing it will mean a lot of people may try it who had shied away from pot until now, Lucero said.
+Legalizing it will mean a lot of people may try it who had shied away until now, Lucero said.

 "By having the state come in with a regulatory program really helps legitimatize it," he said.
 "And I think we're going to be seeing a lot of folks who otherwise are a little hesitant to shop at dispensaries. "